Senior Front-End Engineer and Shopware Frontend Consultant

-A long-running frontend publication where I curate industry news, browser updates, and practical resources for web developers.
-It helps me stay connected with the rapidly evolving web platform while sharing that journey with the community.
+A long-running frontend publication where I curate industry news, browser and web-platform developments, practical resources, and creator-focused content for web developers.
+It helps me stay connected with the evolving web platform while sharing that journey with the community.

-A long-term framework exploring how developers create value through content, community, and craftsmanship.
+A framework exploring how developers create value through writing, audio, images, video, code, public speaking, communities, and ownership.
 The current edition was written before the rapid rise of AI-assisted development and is now due for a major revision, revisiting its ideas through the lens of today's industry.

 I enjoy exploring ideas through long-form articles, newsletters, and technical writing.
 Over the years I've written for my own publications as well as external platforms such as SitePoint.com, covering frontend development, CSS, web standards, and professional growth.